 Frequently Ask Questions (FAQs) about First Aid Kits

 First aid kits should be kept safe, dry, and accessible place but away from the prying hands of the small children.
-Anyone who is in the right age and knows how to use a first aid kit should know where it is.
-You must also keep one in your car, caravans, and boats and put them in an accessible yet secure area so they don’t become ‘projectiles’.
+Anyone of the right age and who knows how to use a first aid kit should know where it is.
+You must also keep one in your car, caravans, and boats and put them in an accessible yet secure area, so they don’t become ‘projectiles’.

 How do I maintain my First Aid Kit?